Ontario Truck: History

 The truck assembly operation opened on August 26, 1965 and was closed in 2004; its last product was the 2004 F-150 Heritage.
 Prior to the closure and later retooling of the Ontario Truck plant, Ford constructed new body and paint buildings in 1996 and 1994 respectively.
 These buildings have now been incorporated into the flexible assembly line used for the production of the vehicles at Oakville Assembly.

 The plant was the only plant to build the second generation F-150 Lightning SVT (1999-2004) and the limited edition 2000 Harley Davidson F-150.

 Closure

-In 2002, Ford announced to close five plants, including Ontario Truck Plant, Edison Assembly, St. Louis Assembly Plant and parts plants in Cleveland, Ohio, and Dearborn, Michigan as part of a $4 billion restructure.
+On January 11, 2002, it was announced that the Ontario Truck Plant would be closed by 2004, along with the Edison Assembly Plant in Edison, New Jersey, the St. Louis Assembly Plant in Hazelwood, Missouri, the Cleveland Aluminum Casting Plant in Brook Park, Ohio, and the Vulcan Forge Plant in Dearborn, Michigan, as part of a $4 billion restructure.
 It would eliminate 22,000 jobs in North America and a total of 35,000 around the world, and reduce annual production capacity from 5.7 million to 4.8 million vehicles.
 The plant had 1,500 workers at the time.